How to Use Facebook Messenger Chatbots Effectively in Marketing and Customer Service

 It is important to configure the chatbot in a way that makes it fun to use.
 Only then can it reach its full potential.

 With or without chatbots, using Swat.io you stay in control of your customer service at any time.
-Get your free demo now and use the many advantages of an intelligent enterprise and agency solution for content planning, community management and social customer service.
+Start your free trial now and use the many advantages of an intelligent enterprise and agency solution for content planning, community management and social customer service.